 - Lower your butt back and down until your knees are at a 90-degree angle in relation to the ground.

 - Contract your glutes as you rise back to the standing position for one repetition.
+Continue for a full minute before moving on to arm circles.

 Arm circles are simple, yet effective.